mbevand/ledthemfight/README.md

 *LED Them Fight* is a controller for addressable LED strings.
 It runs on Raspberry Pi hardware; LED strings are connected directly to GPIO pins.
 It is easy to use and customize through its built-in web server:
 * Very small Python codebase (less than 1k lines of code), only one dependency: [rpi-ws281x](https://github.com/jgarff/rpi_ws281x) library
-* Intuitive responsive web interface, ideal for smartphones, tablets, and computers
 * In-browser preview of effects using animated `<canvas>` elements
-* Many pre-defined animated or static effects
+* 20+ built-in effects
-* Custom effects can be added with as few as 1 or 2 lines of Python code
+* Custom effect modules can be coded in as few as 1 or 2 lines of Python—unleash your creativity!
+* Responsive web interface, ideal for smartphones, tablets, and computers
 * Various types of LED strings, strips, and arrays are supported: WS2811, WS2812, WS2813, WS2814, WS2815, SK6812, SK6813, SK6822, NeoPixels, etc; specifically anything supported by the underlying rpi-ws281x library
 * Currently 1 LED string supported (WIP to support two, each on a unique GPIO output)
 * Optional activation of a relay to automatically switch on a power supply when the LEDs are lit